fiduswriter/simple-datatables/docs/documentation/rows-API.md

 ```

-**Note:** if you want to add multiple rows simultaneously, do this instead:
+**Note:** Only one row can be added at a time.
+If you want to add multiple rows simultaneously, do this instead:

 ```javascript
 let newRows = [